triangledirt/obj/README.md

     #define IMAGE_GOTHIC 2
     #define IMAGE_PRECAMBRIAN 3

-You can do object observation on these 32 types in any order
+You can observe objects of these 32 types in any order

     case_observe(obj1, MUSHROOM);
     case_observe(obj2, GAME_MAP);